Data Engineer Case Study Interview Questions + Guide in 2024

 The biggest beneficiary of optimizations would likely be increasing the speed and performance of the locations and swipes table.

 One option is to implement a sharded design for our database.
-While indexing does a table copy and rearranges records to allow you to read off of a table sequentially, sharding gives you capabilities to add multiple nodes where the specific record you want is only on one of those nodes.
+While indexing does a table copy and rearranges records to allow you to read off of a table sequentially, sharding gives you capability to add multiple nodes where the specific record you want is only on one of those nodes.
 This allows for a more bounded result in terms of retrieval time.

-Lastly the ultimate optimization we can make is to remove the entire swipes table from the database and treat the swipes we get as a log.
+Lastly, the ultimate optimization we can make is to remove the entire swipes table from the database and treat the swipes we get as a log.
 We would scale this out by using a streaming service.

 More Data Engineer Case Study Questions